Cloud Foundry Routing Architecture

 If Cloud Controller is restarted, you must retrieve its data from a backup.

-When Cloud Foundry’s routing tables are updated, Cloud Foundry can process requests from external clients to an app.
-The following process describes how an external client makes a request to an app running on Cloud Foundry:
+When CF’s routing tables are updated, CF can process requests from external clients to an app.
+The following process describes how an external client makes a request to an app running on CF:

 The external client sends its request.

 Your DNS service sends the request to the HTTP or TCP load balancer based on the prefix of the DNS name in the client request, such as